asyncapi-archived-repos/event-gateway/README.md

 Messages infer the protocol based on the shape of the input network packet.

 ## 3. Fully configurable.
-The service is entirely configurable and the user can specify the settings for all protocols as well.
+The service is entirely configurable, and the user can specify the settings for all protocols as well.
 For example, consumers' and producers' settings.

 ## 4. API-first
 The service provides an API for uploading AsyncAPI specs, allowing the user to update their message validation, among others, very quickly.